SystemFw/blog/content/staging/oop-data-oriented.md

 such ideas.

-It is challenging, however, to show a fully worked example of this process, which by its very nature is not self contained.
+It is challenging, however, to show a fully worked example of this process, which is not self contained by its very nature.

 Well, this post aims to do exactly that.
 Let's dive in.